mothur/mothur.github.io/_wiki/edamame.md

 This means that our initial alignment was 13425 columns wide and that we were able to remove 13055 terminal gap characters using trump=. and vertical gap characters using vertical=T. The final alignment length is 370 columns.
-Because we\'ve perhaps created some redundancy across our sequences by trimming the ends, we can re-run [unique.seqs](unique.seqs):
+Because we've perhaps created some redundancy across our sequences by trimming the ends, we can re-run [unique.seqs](unique.seqs):

     mothur > unique.seqs(fasta=stability.trim.contigs.good.unique.good.filter.fasta, count=stability.trim.contigs.good.good.count_table)

-This identified 3 duplicate sequences that we\'ve now merged with previous unique sequences.
+This identified 3 duplicate sequences that we've now merged with previous unique sequences.
 The next thing we want to do to further de-noise our sequences is to pre-cluster the sequences using the [pre.cluster](pre.cluster) command allowing for up to 2